Britain’s Telecom Shame

 ✊ Speak Out, Switch Early

-If you’re reading this and suffering through similar hell — don’t wait 20 years like I did.
+If you’re reading this and suffering through similar hell — don’t be complacent like me and wait 20 years like I did.
 Switch to EE.
-Try Starlink.
+Try Starlink (or any other provider that works where you are).
 Use a reputable MVNO.
 And for God’s sake, if you must use Vodafone or BT, don’t sign a long-term contract.

 Have your own horror story?
-Drop it in the comments.
+Send me a link and I will include it here.
 Let’s shine a light on just how bad UK telecom still is — and demand something better.